 Delete any of these that you do not agree on.
 Under clause 9.2 this occupation can continue notwithstanding that the non-occupying spouse may have died before the right to occupy it expires under clause 9.1 – he or she needs to make a will that provides for this until expiry in accordance with the terms of clause 9.1.
 Clause 9.3 states that the parties will not remortgage or otherwise charge the property.
 Fill in the remaining details in clauses 9.1 and 9.2.

 10. Assignment of life insurance policy

 This clause is optional – delete it if you do not want it.
-If you have a mortgage on the home and it required you to take out a life insurance policy, being an “old style” policy (i.e. one that builds up value in the policy and matures to pay out the insured amount on a set date even if the person whose life is insured has not died by that date), then you can use this clause to provide that the policy is gifted or sold to one spouse or if it has not matured by the date the home is sold then it can be assigned to both spouses.
+If you have a mortgage on the home and you were required to take out a life insurance policy, being an “old style” policy (i.e. one that builds up value in the policy and matures to pay out the insured amount on a set date even if the person in question has not died by that date), then you can use this clause to provide that you sell the policy or gift it to one spouse or, if it has not matured by the date the home is sold, then you can assign it to both spouses.
 Select the appropriate options as to (a) who is to receive it, (b) when and (c) whether it is in return for payment.

 11. Capital payment

 This clause is optional – delete it if you do not want it.
-You can use this clause to provide for a cash lump sum payment to be made by one spouse to the other.
+You can use this clause to provide for one spouse to make a cash lump sum payment to the other.

 Fill in the relevant amount and who is making the payment.
-Despite the fact that the clause states that it is intended to cover all such claims, given the court’s overriding jurisdiction, as noted above, bear in mind that this may not be a once-and-for-all payment.
+Despite the fact that the clause states that you intend it to cover all such claims, given the court’s overriding jurisdiction, as noted above, bear in mind that this may not be a once-and-for-all payment.